arp242/arp242.net/_posts/2020-05-17-email-auth.markdown

   One issue I had is people misspelling their email during signup, so they were immediately locked out of their account.
-This is an issue especially on GoatCouner since people choose a domain code (`mycode.goatcounter.com`) during signup, and this code is now "taken" if they choose to re-register.
+This is an issue especially on GoatCounter since people choose a domain code (`mycode.goatcounter.com`) during signup, and this code is now "taken" if they choose to re-register.

   It's pretty hard to test if an email is deliverable without sending an actual email (and even then you don't know, as the receiving server may silently drop